Skip to Main Navigation

 Overview

-Since China began to open up and reform its economy in 1978, GDP growth has averaged over 9 percent a year, and more than 800 million people have lifted themselves out of poverty.
+Since China began to open up and reform its economy in 1978, GDP growth has averaged over 9 percent a year, and almost 800 million people have lifted themselves out of poverty.
 There have also been significant improvements in access to health, education, and other services over the same period.

-Over the past few years, growth has moderated in the face of structural constraints, including declining labor force growth, diminishing returns to investment, and slowing productivity growth.
+In recent years, growth has moderated in the face of structural constraints, including declining working age population, diminishing returns to investment, and slowing productivity growth.
 The challenge going forward is to find new drivers of growth while addressing the social and environmental legacies of China’s previous development path.
+The role of the state also needs to continue to evolve, focusing on providing a clear, fair, and stable business environment, strengthening the regulatory system and the rule of law to further support the market system, as well as ensuring equitable access to public services to all citizens.

 Additional Resources